lubuntu-team/manual/source/3/3.2/3.2.11/openbox_settings.rst

 .. image:: openbox-config.png

-The :guilabel:`Font` tab changes the font of your window titlebars you can select several different fonts for different conditions of the window.
+The :guilabel:`Font` tab changes the font and font sizes for several different contexts.
 To change the style of the font you can under the  :guilabel:`Inactive window title` field.
 For example if you have trouble telling which window you are in you can make the font italic for the titlebars of inactive windows to make it even more obvious.
 Other fonts you can change are :guilabel:`Active Window title`, :guilabel:`Menu header`, :guilabel:`Menu Item`, :guilabel:`Active On-screen display`, or :guilabel:`Inactive On-screen display`.

 .. image:: obconf-font.png